On ambiguity

 A technology may have multiple valid functions and different valid procedures for its use.
 This can result in that technology being experienced as ambiguous by the user, even if the design is intentional and useful.
 As one becomes skilled, the sense of ambiguity may be replaced with a sense of possibility.

 A technology is discoverable when it enables the resolution of its own ambiguity.
-This typically coincides with the user recognising the intention of the designer.
+This may coincide with the user recognising the intention of the designer.

 Ambiguity in reality